 Despite being praised by mathematicians and the financial community at large, interest on loans was largely shunned by many of the world’s cultures and religions.
 Referred to as usury, which is the act of lending at interest or excessive interest was frowned upon and considered an act of enslaving one’s brethren.

-When talking about compound interest, it is always best to understand simple interest in order to truly realize the power of compounding.
+When talking about compound interest, it is always best to understand simple interest in order to truly realize its power.

 So what is simple interest?

 Simple interest is a percentage on your investment paid to you after a fixed period of time – usually one year.

-For example, if you invested $1,000 into a one year fixed deposit with an annual interest rate of 5%.
-At the end of the one year, you would have $1,050.
+For example, if you invested $1,000 in a one year fixed deposit with an annual interest rate of 5%, at the end of the one year, you would have $1,050.
 The fifty dollars would represent interest earned over that period of time.

 Now, if you had the same option as above, but opted for a 2-year fixed deposit term, let’s see two ways you can make money.

 Therefore, with simple interest, you make a total profit of $100 over two years.

 Taking the same example, let’s see how returns are different when you opt for compound interest.

 At the end of the first year, you make $50 in interest.
 But instead of withdrawing this interest, you reinvest it for the second year along with your initial investment of $1000.

 So for the second year, you have invested $1,050.
 Now, at 5% annual interest rate, your investment would be $1102.5.
 Here $1,000 was your initial investment and your profits are $102.50.

 When you compare the simple interest and compound interest, you can see that with compounding you made an additional $2.50.